Guy de Saint-Gelais: Turn to Alençon

 Staring down the barrel of royal disgrace, Lanssac retired to his wife's seigneurie of Puycalvary.
 Lanssac turned to the king's brother, the duc d'Alençon as an alternative path towards advancement.
 He had in fact entered the duc d'Alençon's household in 1575 as a chambellan with an income of 600 livres and a pension of a further 2,000.
 He was decidedly a secondary figure in the ducs household behind figures such as the seigneur de Fervaques or La Châtre however.
 Relations between the two were disrupted for several years, and Le Roux speculates this might be due to Lanssac's relations with the duc de Nevers, who was charged with arresting Alençon in 1575.
 Contact between Alençon and Lanssac was renewed in 1581 at the start of the princes Dutch campaigns, with Lanssac tapped to take a leadership role in the 1581 expedition.
 However Lanssac was too busy with his naval exploits to involve himself in future Dutch affairs.

 In November 1583 he made his approach to the duc d'Alençon through the maréchal de Biron who had led the ducs army in the Netherlands.
 He set out a long proposal to the latter figure.
-In this document he first outlined the ruin that had befallen him as a result of the Açores expedition and his time in charge of the government of Blaye.
+In this document he first outlined the ruin that had befallen him as a result of the Azores expedition and his time in charge of the government of Blaye.
 He then expounded upon his proposals for the prince.
 They would seize Cape Verde, the Canary Islands, Cuba and Santo-Domingo from the Spanish.
 These would then be exchanged with the Spanish crown for control of Spanish the Netherlands.
 This project would require 20 500 tonne ships and a further 20 smaller vessels.
 The larger ships would be crewed by 200 soldiers and 100 sailors, while the smaller ships by 30 sailors.
 The vessels would be armed in the Netherlands and then depart in January 1584, to be back by July.
 They would seize the wealth of the islands and the treasure feet, the latter of which alone would be worth 12,000,000 in gold.